 I decided to put this page together because the subject has come up several times recently in newsgroups that I participate in, and it's easier to point someone to a web page than it is to explain it over and over.

-If you want to use a munged address for newsgroups the first thing you have to decide is if you want people to be able to contact you by email.
+If you want to use a munged address for newsgroups the first thing you have to decide is whether or not you want people to be able to contact you by email.
 If you don't, then use a truly invalid address.
 If you do, use a disposable address.
 You can start with a disposable address and use the principles of creating an invalid address to make a munged address.
 A munged address is one that is invalid as presented, but can be modified to become valid.
 The reason for starting with a disposable address is so that you can dump it and get a new one if it gets more spam than you're comfortable with.
 Bear in mind that a munged address is going to cut down on legitimate responses from people who can't be bothered to unmunge it to do you a favor.
-If you do decide mung, please be sure to explain how to un-mung it.
-Don't assume it will be obvious.
-People use legitimate addresses that look like they're munged, but they're not.
+If you do decide mung, please be sure to explain how to unmung it.
+Don't assume it will be obvious, what's obvious to you may not be obvious to others.
+As one example some people use legitimate addresses that look like they're munged, but they're not.
 Assuming can be dangerous.

-This is particularly true on Usenet.
-But it also applies on private news servers since they are often harvested by spammers too.
+This page primarily applies to Usenet.
+But it can be used on private news servers since they are often harvested by spammers too.
 Also be aware that many mailing lists end up archived on a web page, where your address can be vulnerable to harvesting, although most I've seen now conceal the addresses.
 Most web forums that I've looked at allow you to hide your address, so they're somewhat safer, assuming they've done it correctly.
 I recommend using the same techniques there if possible just to be safe.

 To avoid generating spam myself from addresses on this page, I'll use the RFC 2606 compliant domain example.com in my examples.
 Substitute your ISP or whichever domain you are entitled to use for example.com.
 I apologize for any confusion that may cause, but it's all about not generating any more spam.